Time and Tide

 4. Shooting in public

-In order to move fast and keep a low profile we brought along the bare minimum with us.
+In order to move fast and keep a low profile I aimed to have the bare minimum camera build.
 The camera rig was built to be the smallest size possible with only a 5” external monitor and a tentacle sync attachment.
-I would occasionally remove the monitor if we wanted to appear smaller and less “professional”.
+I would also occasionally remove the monitor if we wanted to appear smaller and less “professional”.
 In a backpack we brought along the lenses, memory cards and batteries.
 Vee always had his ipad connected using the Monitor & Control App so that he could distance himself from me and not draw more attention around the camera.

 The biggest attention draw was the Boompole and windshield.
 People would notice us filming when we pointed the mic at people talking.
 In order to minimize this distraction, we relied heavily on lapels picking up voices and interactions with strangers that we couldn’t mic up.
 The shotgun mic on the boompole was treated as a backup.